yjwong/AutoComPasteHTML/README.md

 Note: because MAMP usually puts it in a different port -> 8888, check MAMP settings on what port to access the MAMP server

+###How to Run ACP and test it your self...
+For this, access the system by typing:
+For Windows and Linux: ```localhost/acptest/testenv.html``` For Mac: ```localhost:8888/acptest/testenv.html```

+Click on the TextEditor Window inside the system.
+And then type the first few letters of any of the words that you see in the other windows inside the system as well.
+Commonly, you can try words like "Why" or "The"...
+It should show a dropdown list of possible sentences from the articles that you have put.

+If you pressed the down/up-button in the keyboard, it should show paste the sentence/phrase to the text document.
+If you press enter, it will return to the text document.
+If you press left/right button right after pressing enter, you can delete/add the next few sentences of the article.
+If you press up/down button, you can delete/add the next few paragraphs of the article.
+Pressing enter or space would mean pasting the final text to the system.

 #What do you get?
 THe files that you will get are:
 - **css folder**: this would include all the styles needed for the **testenv.html**